melizalab/comp-neurosci/resources/pair-programming.md

 1. Controls whatever is being used to record the program.
 2. Has responsibility for the details of developing or writing the code (i.e. *entering the code*).
 3. Talks aloud about what they are thinking about or why they are entering a particular statement or element.
-The objective is to make reasoing and thought processes explicit so they can be discussed, rather than leaving them implicit and possibly difficult to understand.
+The objective is to make reasoning and thought processes explicit so they can be discussed, rather than leaving them implicit and possibly difficult to understand.
 This is one key to why pair programming is effective.
 4. Responds constructively to feedback given by the navigator.
 Recognizes that the comments from the navigator are part of the process and does not become annoyed, defensive, or dismissmive.
 The driver must be open to working out and talking through problems.

 ### The Navigator